-1. Use a microfiber cloth to remove dust on a regular basis
+1. Use a damp microfiber cloth

-2. Clean your carpets and rugs on a regular basis
+2. Deep clean carpets and rugs

-3. Invest in an air purifier
+4. Invest in an air purifier

+There are many benefits of an air purifier in the home.
 Air purifiers work by using a fan to suck the air from your home, drawing it through high-efficiency particulate arrest (HEPA) filters and trapping particles, before recirculating the particle-free air back into the room.
 This means that they're one of the best options if you're looking for tips on how to get rid of dust, as it works on particles you can't even see yourself.

-The best air purifiers are available in a wide range of sizes, prices, shapes and colors, so you can find one that meets your needs, as well as something that fits in with your home decor.
+The best air purifiers are available in a wide range of sizes, prices, shapes, and colors, so you can find one that meets your needs, as well as something that fits in with your home decor.

-4. Make sure to use a doormat
+5. Make use of a doormat

 It seems simplistic, but keeping a doormat both outside and inside your door allows people to remove a lot of dirt from their shoes before they enter your home.
 Much of the dust and dirt that accumulates in our home comes from outside, so this is imperative to note when learning how to get rid of dust.

-6. Change the filters in your home regularly
+7. Change the filters in your home

 Filters in heating and air conditioning units collect dust and debris.
 Changing them on a regular basis gets that dust collection out of your house, and it will help your furnace or air conditioner run more efficiently.